Rinca: Sea conditions

 Rinca and Komodo Islands bracket a north-south passage between the Indian Ocean and the Flores Sea.
 Due to the large bodies of water and narrow gap, the waters between Rinca and Komodo are subject to whirlpools and currents in excess of 10 knots.

 Diving in the region requires care.
 In June 2008, five scuba divers (three British, one French and one Swedish) were found on the southern coast of Rinca after having been missing for 2 days.
 The group had drifted 20 mi from where their dive boat abandoned them.
 They survived on oysters and other shellfish.

 Fauna

-Being less known and less visited than Komodo Island, it is a good place to see the Komodo dragon in its natural environment with fewer people to disturb them.
+Being less known and less visited than Komodo Island, Rinca is a good place to see the Komodo dragon in its natural environment with fewer people to disturb them.
 Day trips can be arranged to the Loh Buaya park facility on Rinca Island from Labuan Bajo on Flores by small boat at the park headquarters.
-A jetty which marks the entrance to the park facility.
+A jetty marks the entrance to the park facility.
 A short walk leads to the local park office where there are rangers to accompany visitors on short or medium-length walks to see komodos and other animals such as monkeys, deer and buffalos.